MyPortrait.jpg

 Mary Bainbridge Francis Scholar

-WORKING ON MUSIC COMPosition
+MUSIC COMPosition

-Dissertation: The Lily of Quito, cantata for
+Dissertation: The Lily of Quito, a cantata for

-soprano, flute, guitar, piano, violin, viola, cello, and percussion: glockenspiel, crotales, triangle, bass drum, wind chimes, wooden blocks
+soprano, flute, classical guitar, piano, violin, viola, cello, and percussion: glockenspiel, crotales, triangle, bass drum, wind chimes, wooden blocks

 TUFTS UNIVERSITY